jianchang512/pyvideotrans/README_EN.md

 4. Continue with the command `cd pyvideotrans`.
 5. Continue with `python -m venv venv`.
 6. Continue with the command `.\venv\scripts\activate`, ensuring the command line starts with `(venv)`, otherwise, there's an error.
+7. Execute `pip install -r requirements.txt --no-deps`, if there's a failure prompt,  try `pip install -r requirements.txt  --ignore-installed --no-deps`.
-7. If you want to use CUDA acceleration, execute respectively
+8. If you want to use CUDA acceleration, execute respectively

     `pip uninstall -y torch torchaudio`

     `pip install torch torchaudio --index-url https://download.pytorch.org/whl/cu118`

-8. To enable CUDA acceleration on Windows, you must have an NVIDIA card and have configured the CUDA11.8+ environment properly, see [CUDA acceleration support](https://github.com/jianchang512/pyvideotrans?tab=readme-ov-file#cuda-%E5%8A%A0%E9%80%9F%E6%94%AF%E6%8C%81).
+9. To enable CUDA acceleration on Windows, you must have an NVIDIA card and have configured the CUDA11.8+ environment properly, see [CUDA acceleration support](https://github.com/jianchang512/pyvideotrans?tab=readme-ov-file#cuda-%E5%8A%A0%E9%80%9F%E6%94%AF%E6%8C%81).

-9. Linux If you want to use CUDA acceleration, you need to also install `pip install nvidia-cublas-cu11 nvidia-cudnn-cu11`.

 10. Unzip ffmpeg.zip to the current source code directory, overwrite if prompted, ensure you can see ffmpeg.exe, ffprobe.exe, ytwin32.exe, in the ffmepg folder within the source code.